NoneShen/Poly-document/add_chain/scenario.md

 - Every Poly node acts as a full node of the side chain, validating the blocks and cross-chain transactions following the side chain rules and submitting them to the poly chain.
 - Verify cross-chain events and transactions using consensus vote of poly nodes.

-Please **note** that For chains that can only use Consensus Vote, only the code for holding a full blockchain node of the side chain is needed for joining the poly cross-chain ecosystem.
+Please **note** that for chains that can only use Consensus Vote, only the code for holding a full blockchain node of the side chain is needed for joining the poly cross-chain ecosystem.
 Most of the remaining content of this branch is prepared for **Header Sync**.